Lessons from Formally Verified Deployed Software Systems (Extended version): The systems: Descriptions

 \subsubsection{Project characteristics}

-Verification took 3 person-months, which also included development of the reusable proof infrastructure and automation.
-The development of the web application wrapped around the kernel took longer, and much of it was done incrementally while the system was already up and running; two master's students worked on it; the second completely changed the implementation.
-It took them a total of 6 person-months.
+Verification took 3 person-months, including development of the reusable proof infrastructure and automation.
+Developing the web application around the kernel took longer, much of it done incrementally with the system already up and running.
+Two master students worked on it (6 person-months); one of them completely changed the implementation.